DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Related Work

 Some methods for synthetic speech detection use hand crafted features such as cepstral coefficients to detect synthetic speech~\cite{asvspoof19, li2021replay, cqccs, mfccs,albadawy2019detecting}.
 These hand crafted features include temporal and spectral features such as \gls{cqccs}~\cite{cqccs}, \gls{mfccs}~\cite{mfccs}, \gls{cqt}~\cite{li2021replay}, and \gls{lfccs}~\cite{li2021replay}.
 Since feature selection procedure can be tedious, other approaches process the time-domain speech signal as a sequence~\cite{tssdnet_2021} using \gls{rnn}~\cite{he2016deep}.
 The Fourier Transform can be used to convert a time domain speech signal into an image representation known as a spectrogram~\cite{rs2010}.
 The spectrogram has been used for speech forensics using a transformer neural network~\cite{vaswani_2017} or a \gls{cnn}~\cite{spec_vgg_sincnet_28, amit_ei_paper, spec_cqcc_resnet_se_27,spec_cnn_telefor,acm_21_logspec}.

-These methods for synthetic speech detection lack interpretability~\cite{explainable_ai_2022,cvprw_2022}, \ie they do not provide any reasoning behind how a detector produces its output.
+These methods for synthetic speech detection lack interpretability~\cite{explainable_ai_2022,cvprw_2022}, \ie~they do not provide any reasoning behind how a detector produces its output.
 Some work has been done in providing explanations for synthetic speech detectors output~\cite{exp_cqcs_slt20, exp_cnn_slt_2018,exp_fake_22, exp_fake_det_icassp22, exp_halpern20_interspeech}.
 For example, Ge~\etal~\cite{exp_fake_det_icassp22} analyzed the detector behaviour using Shapley Additive Explanations~\cite{shap_nips} and Chettri~\etal~\cite{exp_cnn_slt_2018} used Local Interpretable Model-Agnostic Explanations~\cite{lime_kdd} to provide artifacts that contribute most to synthetic speech detectors output.
 Tak~\etal~ in ~\cite{exp_cqcs_slt20} analyzed different sub-band components of the spectrum of a speech signal obtained using Fourier transform to explain which sub-band contributes most to synthetic speech artifacts.
-These methods mainly focus on post analysis of detectors instead of designing detectors that learn interpretable representations, and leave the doors open to future research.
+These methods mainly focus on post analysis of detectors to add explanation behind its working.

-In this paper, we examine spectrogram representations of speech to obtain interpretable representations using a Variational Auto Encoder network.
+In this paper, we examine spectrogram representations of speech to obtain disentangled representations using a Variational Auto Encoder network.
+These disentangled representations when visualized provide explanation behind working of detector.